Ynhi0/GDSearch/KAGGLE_SCIENTIFIC_ASSESSMENT.md

 ## Conclusion

-The Kaggle folder is **scientifically rigorous** and **publication-ready** for the Vietnamese undergraduate thesis.
+The Kaggle folder is **scientifically rigorous** and **benchmark-ready** for the Vietnamese undergraduate thesis.
 All experimental requirements from the thesis outline are met:

 ✅ Multi-seed experiments for reproducibility
 ✅ Statistical rigor (normality tests, paired tests, multiple comparison correction, effect sizes)